Georges Estrel Rasetti: Personal life

-Georges Estrel Rasetti was the son of painter and ceramicist, Georges Joseph Rasetti (1851 - 1938).
-His mother, wife of Georges Joseph Rasetti, was Céline Constance Alexandrone Chaudet (15 April 1863 – 5 May 1941).
+Georges Estrel Rasetti was the son of painter and ceramicist, Georges Joseph Rasetti (1851 to 1938).
+His mother, wife of Georges Joseph Rasetti, was Céline Constance Alexandrone Chaudet (15 April 1863 to 5 May 1941).

 Céline Chaudet's brother, Georges Alfred Chaudet, was a painter, photographer and art dealer for Paul Gauguin.
 Georges Chaudet died in 1899.
 Georges Chaudet was a member of the Société des Artistes Français, with whom he exhibited.
 Georges Chaudet met Gauguin in the Breton village of Douarnenez, in Brittany, France, and became Gauguin's friend and art dealer until Chaudet's death.